 WORKING HOURS OF A MATERNITY NURSE

 Each family have their own needs and schedules.
-Most Maternity Nurses usually live in with the family during their contract, providing 24 hour on call care after the baby is born, working 5 – 6 days per week.
+Most Maternity Nurses usually live in with the family during their contract.

 Daily Maternity Nurses – work up to 12 hours a day & up to 6 days a week.
 They are a great option for families unable to provide live-in accommodation.
 The family will receive all the benefits and experience from the Maternity Nurse, but without the night-time support of a 24 hour nurse.

-Night-only Maternity Nurses – work up to 12 hours a night & up to 6 days a week and can provide great relief and support for parents who are looking for extra sleep or where the baby is waking frequently.
+Night-only Maternity Nurses – work up to 12 hours a night & up to 6 days a week and can provide great relief and support for parents who are looking for much needed sleep when the baby is waking frequently.